Prituljogia/flutter_pagination/README.md

-there are number of properites you can modified -Scrolldirection (vertical)
+# there are number of properites you can modified

+- Pagination (vertical)
 - pull-up refreshing

-# working on other functions version 0.0.2
+# working on other functions version  in 0.0.2

 scrolling : vertical, horizontal, gridview skeleton custom refreshing function